silhavyj/ZeroMate/docs/build.md

 ## Linux

 The process of building the emulator on Linux is nearly identical.
-Users can choose whether they want to build for debugging or release.
+The user can choose whether they want to build for debugging or release.
 It is recommended to choose the release option as it incorporates various optimizations.

 ### Debug